Panama man pulled 2 children from clutches of killer cult

-There, the woman, seven of her children and a female neighbor were beaten into repenting.
+There, the woman, her children and a female neighbor were beaten into repenting.
 If they didn’t do so convincingly, lay preachers holding cudgels, machetes and Bibles would lay into them.

 Gónzalez began a desperate campaign to save them.
-Outnumbered, he was able to retrieve two children — a girl of five and a boy of seven — from the church.
+Outnumbered, he was able to retrieve two children — a 5-year-old girl and a 7-year-old boy — from the church.

-“I was able to snatch them from the fire they were in,” said González, 39, on Thursday as he sat, exhausted, in shorts, with muddied feet and plastic sandals, outside a hospital in the neighboring province of Veraguas, waiting for another of his kids to be released.
+“I was able to snatch them from the fire they were in,” González, 39, said Thursday as he sat, exhausted, in shorts, with muddied feet and plastic sandals, outside a hospital in the neighboring province of Veraguas, waiting for another of his kids to be released.

+One other son, 15, managed to escape on his own, despite being beaten by the fanatics.

-González then dashed to try to save the rest of his family.
+After getting two kids out, González frantically dashed about seeking help to save the rest of his family.
 But the remote hamlet, nestled in the jungle of the indigenous Ngabé Buglé enclave of Panama’s Caribbean coast, is hours from the nearest clinic, or police force.

 “I looked for help from the authorities, but they didn’t respond.
 When they didn’t respond, I lost everything,” he said.

+Evangelisto Santo, the local chief, said Friday that among the 10 lay preachers in custody and scheduled to appear before a judge Saturday, were González’s father and several of his brothers.

-But a mile (2 kilometers) away, they found a freshly covered grave at a local cemetery, from which they extracted a total of seven bodies — the woman, her five children, and a teenage neighbor.
+Then a mile (2 kilometers) away, officers found a fresh grave at a local cemetery, from which they extracted a total of seven bodies — González’s wive, five of his children, and the teenage neighbor.

-“They decapitated them,” González said.
-Only one other son, 15, managed to escape on his own, despite being beaten by the fanatics.

 While fanaticism sparked the tragedy, the area’s isolation — and the poverty and lack of services for the indigenous Ngabé and Buglé peoples — had a role.